beast-dev/doc/tutorials/travel_history/travel_history.md

 ```

 We repeat the process with the trees obtained from the two remaining methods, to obtain a total of 3 CSV files containing the spatial histories reconstructed over each posterior tree distribution.
 We can then use these files to visualize the spatial trajectories in the ancestral history of our taxon of interest by using a new R package we provide for this purpose (MarkovJumpR), available [here](https://github.com/beast-dev/MarkovJumpR).
 This package can be installed in R via `devtools::install_github("beast-dev/MarkovJumpR")`.
-We can use the following R code to plot the Markov jump history on the travel history model:
+We can use the following R code to create a Markov jump trajectory plot for a given patient/sample/taxon:

 ```R
 library(MarkovJumpR)